shumuko/git-training/README.md

 This is the readme file in markdown format.

 ## Step 1: Sign up ##
+*Once you've done this step, you never have to do it again!*

 Sign up on github.com if you haven’t already.
 You can use your personal email address, but add your Arnold address too (click the wrench icon in the top right and go to the Email Addresses section).